 The Company may be required, from time to time, to measure certain assets and liabilities at fair value on a nonrecurring basis.
-At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs are classified as a Level 3.
+At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs are classified as Level 3.
+Management has determined that this level to be most appropriate for finance receivables, repossessed assets, and note payable shown in the table above.